 Is it possible to try your Guild before I formally sign up?

 Yes, you may attend as a guest for a $5.00 fee for one meeting.
 If Huntington Quilters has a Guest Speaker or if there is an event for which the Huntington Quilters has paid a fee, then non-members will be charged a $10.00 fee.
 Any guest fee will be applied to membership dues should the guest elect to become a member at that meeting.

 Is there any obligation if I join the Guild?

 In order to be a member in good standing, each member must fulfill the following requirements:

-All members are required to sell, or buy, four (4) books of raffle tickets for our annual Raffle Quilt.
+All members are required to sell or buy four books of raffle tickets for our annual Raffle Quilt.
 This is our major source of income for the guild.
-The monies we receive from this raffle, help pay for the rent, insurance and any programs or guest speakers we have during the next year.
+The monies we receive from this raffle help pay for the annual expenses and programs of the guild.

-All members are required to make at least one Pro Bono quilt per year.
-Fabrics and materials are available from the guild for these Pro Bono quilts, or you may use your own supplies.
+We also require all members to make at least one Pro Bono crib or lap-sized quilt per year.
+Fabrics and materials are available from the guild for these Pro Bono quilts (or you may donate your own supplies).

-However, if you should find that you would like to devote more time and effort to the guild, you could always volunteer for an elected position or for an appointed chairperson of one of our committees.
+If you should find that you would like to devote more time and effort to the guild, you could volunteer for an elected position or to be an appointed chairperson of one of our committees.

 Is there anything I should bring to my first Guild meeting?